 - Plug those terms into Keyword Planner to get more keyword ideas and see estimates of how many people are actually searching for them.

-- Let’s say that you sell men's footwear.
-You could start first with the basic category of 'men's sports shoes'.
-Within that category, you might add related terms like 'men's trainers' and 'men's tennis shoes'.
-You can then expand your list further by including your brand and product names, like 'Acme men’s sneakers'.
+- Let’s say you sell men's footwear.
+You could start first with the basic category of "men's sports shoes."
+Within that category, you might add related terms like "men's sneakers," and "men's tennis shoes."
+You can then expand your list further by including your brand and product names, like “Acme men’s sneakers.”

 Learn how to add keywords.

 4. Spread your keywords into more than one ad group

 Ad groups include ads to be shown to people searching for specific terms.
 A campaign can have several ad groups, each with its own ads and keywords.
 The ad content should be directly related to the keywords in your ad group.

 Let’s say you run an online bicycle shop.
 You might want to have separate ad groups for children’s bikes, racing bikes, mountain bikes, road bikes, helmets, and bike locks.
 The ad group for children’s bikes should have keywords related to this product, and one of your keywords should be in the headline text of your ad.

 5. Write ads that directly relate to what your customers want to buy

 Your text ad should mention exactly what your customer wants to buy.
 Here’s an ideal scenario: